-The AD7323 has several modes of operation that are designed to provide flexible power management options.
+The AD7322 has several modes of operation that are designed to provide flexible power management options.
 These options can be chosen to optimize the power dissipation/throughput rate ratio for different application requirements.
-The mode of operation of the AD7323 is controlled by the power management bits, Bit PM1 and Bit PM0, in the control register as shown in Table 11.
-The default mode is normal mode, where all internal circuitry is fully powered up.
+The mode of operation of the AD7322 is controlled by the power management bits, Bit PM1 and Bit PM0, in the control register as shown in Table 11.
+The default mode is normal mode, in which all internal circuitry is fully powered up.